GoldenbergLab/r-project-template/README.md

 # analysis-r-template

 ## 0 Purpose:
 The goal of this project is to centralize and make more efficient the process of analyzing data.
+To do this, we have created an AWS-to-analysis pipeline that is easy to replicate and follow across many different projects.
 Duplicate this project and rename it in accordance with your own analysis.

 This template will: